 Learning the intricate functions that comprise and support a professional dental practice, including patient management, appointment scheduling, telephone techniques, insurance, financial statements, book keeping and inventory control.
-Use of technical communications, Dentrix computer program and fax machines are also highlighted.
+Use of communication systems and dental software are also highlighted.
 Included in the didactic portion are the application of skills learned within our on-campus dental facility.
+The student must complete the course with a final grade of 75% or better.
 (1 lecture hour).
 No prerequisites.
 Major requirement.